 Air fryers have become so popular in the past few years you wouldn’t be alone in thinking it’s a new cooking technology.
 The core technology for air frying has been used in cooking for more than 70 years.
 It was and still is called convection cooking.
-Air fryers and convection ovens both cook food by using fans to circulate hot air.
+Air fryers and convection ovens cook food by using fans to circulate hot air.

 You can find multifunction cookers that claim to be both air fryers and convection ovens.
-Based on the size and shape, you can tell which of the two variations on the same them the device more closely resembles.
+Based on the size and shape, you can tell which of the two variations on the same device more closely resembles.
 Both forms often have settings for baking, roasting, broiling, and dehydrating food, but at heart, they’re either an air fryer or a convection oven.

-- Best Ninja Foodi deals on multicookers, air fryers, and grills for February 2020
+- Best Ninja Foodi deals for January 2023